gurumojo/text/neurodiversity/engagement.md

 <div></div>

-* without advanced knowledge, responses vary widely
+* without advanced topic knowledge, responses may vary widely
 * transitions away from ideas not fully expressed are difficult
 * resolute until data proves otherwise, then quick to adapt / update
 * deliberate and thorough w/ eyes on intersectionality and human rights